easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTO_ASSIGNMENT_GUIDE.md

 ### Step 2: Setup Wizard (First Time)

-When you first launch Q-IDE:
+When you first launch Top Dog:

 1. **Choose Providers** - Select which LLM services you want to use (you can use multiple!)
 2. **Get API Keys** - Sign up and create free API keys
-3. **Enter API Keys** - Save keys securely in Q-IDE
+3. **Enter API Keys** - Save keys securely in Top Dog
-4. **Auto-Assign** - Q-IDE tests your APIs and assigns models optimally
+4. **Auto-Assign** - Top Dog tests your APIs and assigns models optimally

 ### Step 3: Automatic Assignment

-Q-IDE analyzes your available models and assigns them like this:
+Top Dog analyzes your available models and assigns them like this:

 ```
-Your Models                    ↓ Q-IDE Smart Assignment ↓              Your Team
+Your Models                    ↓ Top Dog Smart Assignment ↓              Your Team

 gpt-4 (OpenAI)            →  Q Assistant (Orchestrator)
 gpt-3.5-turbo (OpenAI)    →  Code Writer (Implementation)